CargoSense/ex_statsd/README.md

 Now all calls to `MyModule.Data.slow_function/0` will be timed and reported to your statsd server.
-By default the metric key used for each call will be "PREFIX.function_call.MODULE.FUNCTION_ARITY".
+By default the metric key used for each call will be `PREFIX.function_call.MODULE.FUNCTION_ARITY`.
 So in this example it would have been `function_call.mymodule.data.slow_function_0`.